xy-241/CS-Notes/content/Linux/Bash Scripting.md

 - However, if you want the bash script to terminate when one of the commands in [[Pipe (管道)]] fails.
 You need to also add in `set -o pipefail`

+## Bash Debugging
+---
+- We can place `set -x` to enable debugging info for the bash script
+- The shell will print each command before it's executed, preceded by a '+' sign
+- This is useful for debugging scripts, as it allows you to see exactly what commands are being executed and spot any issues
 ## Bash Variable
 ---
 - By default, undefined bash variables are empty strings.
 They will not terminate the bash script!